Myzumi/HypixelSkyblock.github.io/docs/staff-report-system/main.md

 Where the first id is the guild, the second the channel, and the third, the message id, you don't have to worry about these numbers, but being able to get a message link is very much necessery for this system to work.

 ###### `2.
 A report embed.`
-This is an embed found in **#mod-logs** which was sent by the bot and contains all the information about a punishment: Its case id, the rule they broke, who reported them, the proof (In the form of text, an image, or both), and the report's status.
+This is an embed found in **#mod-logs** which was sent by the bot and contains all the information about a punishment: Its case id, the rule they broke, who reported them, the proof (In the form of text), and the report's status.
 This will be the main point of proof, explaination of punishments, etc.

 ###### `3.
 The report categories.`